Genworth Financial, Inc.

 Use of Non-GAAP Measures

 This press release includes the non-GAAP financial measure entitled "net operating earnings."
-The company defines net operating earnings as pro forma net earnings from continuing operations, excluding pro forma after-tax net realized investment gains and losses (which can fluctuate significantly from period to period), changes in accounting principles and non-recurring, infrequent or unusual items.
-There were no non-recurring, infrequent or unusual items excluded from pro forma net operating earnings for the periods presented in this press release other than a $68 million IPO related net tax benefit recorded during the fourth quarter of 2004 and a $25 million after-tax gain related to our waiver of contractual rights under an outsourcing services agreement with GE's global business processing operation, 60% of which was sold in the fourth quarter of 2004.
+The company defines net operating earnings as net earnings from continuing operations, excluding after-tax net realized investment gains and losses (which can fluctuate significantly from period to period), changes in accounting principles and infrequent or unusual non- operating items.
+There were no infrequent or unusual non-operating items excluded from net operating earnings for the periods presented in this release other than a $68 million IPO-related net tax benefit recorded during the fourth quarter of 2004 and a $25 million after-tax gain related to our waiver of contractual rights under an outsourcing services agreement with General Electric's (GE) global business processing operation, 60% of which was sold in the fourth quarter of 2004.

 Management believes that analysis of net operating earnings enhances understanding and comparability of performance by highlighting underlying business activity and profitability drivers.
 However, net operating earnings should not be viewed as a substitute for GAAP net earnings.
 In addition, the company's definition of net operating earnings may differ from the definitions used by other companies.
-The table at the end of this press release provides a reconciliation of pro forma net operating earnings (as defined above) to historical and pro forma net earnings.
+The table at the end of this press release provides a reconciliation of net earnings to net operating earnings (as defined above) for the three months ended December 31, 2005 and 2004.